 Use the Right Mower for the Job

 Certain types of grass benefit from specific types of mowers.
 Since Bermuda lawns should ideally be kept extremely short, a reel mower is better suited to cut this type of lawn.
 Most standard walk behind mowers do not allow the blade to be adjusted much lower than 2″.
 A reel mower can give you much shorter cutting heights as well as afford the user more control during mowing.
-While reel mowers typically require more time and effort to use, many people actually prefer the sharp, clean look of a lawn cut with a reel mower than regular gas-powered walk behind mowers.
+While reel mowers typically require more time and effort to use, many people prefer the sharp, clean look of a lawn cut with a reel mower than regular gas-powered walk behind mowers.
 One of the most popular reel mowers is Fiskars StaySharp Max reel mower.
 If you have a larger yard, a reel mower may not be the most practical one for the job, however.
 For taller grasses or medium-sized yards, traditional gasoline-powered walk behind mowers are an ideal option.
 Most of these models allow you to set your blade height to a certain degree.
-Self-propelled options allow you to simply guide your mower without really having to put a lot of physical exertion into cutting your grass.
+Self-propelled options will enable you to simply guide your mower without really having to put a lot of physical exertion into cutting your grass.
 Toro, one of the top names in mowers, makes a reasonably-priced walk-behind mower that is great for most medium to large yards.
-The Toro 20333 senses and adapts to your personal pace while mowing, so there is no chasing after a self-propelled lawnmower.
+The Toro 20333 senses and adapts to your pace while mowing, so there is no chasing after a self-propelled lawnmower.
 Robotic lawn mowers are have hit the market recently.
 They are like the Roomba vacuums for your lawn.
 Robotic mowers do not create the same clean-cut look that regular mowers do, however.
 They run in random directions, much like the Roomba vacuum does.
 When the robotic mowers bump into something like a rock or a tree or your child’s baseball glove left lying around, it turns in the opposite direction.
-The result is a lawn that is mostly cut in most places, but without the pleasing clean lines of a beautifully manicured lawn.
+The result is a lawn that is cut in most areas but without the pleasing clean lines of a beautifully manicured lawn.